Richard Gent | Wednesday August 24, 2011

 Rob Miller | Wednesday September 16, 2015

-Categories: A Level, EDUQAS A Level, EDUQAS AS, FM2, Section A: Producers and Audiences, Analysis, Film Analysis, Films & Case Studies, Directors, Jim Jarmusch, Non-Hollywood Films, Only Lovers Left Alive, Genres & Case Studies, Drama, Horror, Romance
+Categories: EDUQAS A Level, EDUQAS AS, Drama, Horror, Romance, A Level, Film Analysis, Films & Case Studies, Non-Hollywood Films, Genres & Case Studies, Analysis

 Independent Film Case Study: Only Lovers Left Alive (Jarmusch, 2014) This resource focuses on one independent film, Only Lovers Left Alive.
 It is intended to be used as stimulus in helping to understand the definitions of independent film.
 For a full guide on Section A please access: WJEC AS FM2 British & American Film Producers and Audiences Resource Items.
 Only Lovers Left Alive (2014) was directed by Jim Jarmusch and starred Tilda Swinton, Tom Hiddleston, John Hurt and Mia Wasikowska.…